 Peripheral vision is crucial for quick reactions, especially in sports where the field of play is wide.
 These exercises help expand your peripheral vision and enhance your ability to react to movements in your periphery:

-Using video-based reaction training programs or apps can be highly beneficial for improving reaction time.
-These programs often use visual cues on a screen and require users to react quickly.
-They track your response time and provide real-time feedback to help you monitor your progress.
+Using video‑based reaction training programs or apps can be highly beneficial for improving reaction time.
+Search for a reaction training app that offers visual cues on a screen and requires users to react quickly.
+These programs often track your response time and provide real‑time feedback to help you monitor your progress.

 Conclusion